kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-021.md

 A boy with a short fuse.
 Ring me.

-I'm talking about a bonafide dutiful daugh-
+I'm talking about a bonafide dutiful daughter.

 Bonafide?

 Don't get me started.
 I'd say bonafide.

-So what's a bonafide daugh-
+So what's a bonafide daughter.

 One thing.
-A daugh-
+A daughter.

 Exactly.
 One thing.
 What's a bonafide, exactly?

 A bonafide nondirective, I guess.
-A daugh-

 Like a stay-at-home mother?